 Georg Milbradt is Chairman of the board of the Forum of Federations.
 Recently he has been appointed as Vice-President of the independent advisory Committee of the German Stability Council.
 His political career includes being Minister-President of the Federal Free State of Saxony and chair of Saxony’s Christian Democratic Union.
 He has been a member of the GermanBundesrat as well as the Parliament of Saxony.
 Among other functions, he has held posts such as Minister of Finance for the State of Saxony, treasurer of the City of Münster and was a member of the German Parliament’s Conciliation Committee.
 Prof. Milbradt maintains an association with the faculty of economics at the University of Münster, where he earned degrees in politics and economics.

-Salma Siddiqui is an Ottawa based entrepreneur and community activist.
+Salma Siddiqui is Vice Chair of the board of Forum of Federations.
+She is an Ottawa based entrepreneur and community activist.
 In addition to owning a corporate travel agency and a real estate development business, Ms. Siddiqui has been active in the NGO community across Canada.
 She is currently Chair of the Coalition of Progressive Canadian Muslim Organizations, sits on the RCMP/CSIS Muslim Advisory Committee, and is a member of the Canadian Ethnocultural Council.
 In 2013, the Government of Canada honoured her with the Queen’s Diamond Jubilee Medal.
 In 2011, Ottawa Life Magazine places her on the list of 50 Most Influential People in the capital.
 Ms. Siddiqui is also the 2006 recipient of the Women of Distinction for Entrepreneurial Community Giving Award, given out by YWCA Canada.

 Roger Wilkins is former Secretary of the Attorney-General’s Department, a position he has held since September 2008.
 Prior to that, he was head of the Government and Public Sector Group Australia and New Zealand with Citi and was Citi’s global public sector leader on climate change from 2006-2008.
 From 1992-2006, Mr. Wilkins was the director-General of The Cabinet Office in New South Wales where he played a leading role in areas of reform in administration and law, corporatization and micro-economic entities.
 Prior to that, he held an academic position at Sydney University Law School.